-Senior editor John Spong holds a bachelor’ degree in history and a J.D. from the University of Texas at Austin.
-In 1997, after a brief yet dramatically unfulfilling stint as a civil litigator in Austin, he joined Texas Monthly as a fact-checker.
-He became a staff writer in 2002.
-Spong was nominated for a National Magazine Award in 2010 for his story celebrating Texas dance halls, “Step Right Up” and has twice won the Texas Institute of Letters’ O. Henry Award for Magazine Journalism—for “The Good Book and the Bad Book,” about a censorship battle at a private school in Austin, and for “Holding Garmsir,” about a month he spent with a platoon of U.S. Marines fighting in Afghanistan.
-He is the author of A Book on the Making of Lonesome Dove (University of Texas Press, 2012), and his stories have been collected in Best Food Writing 2012 (Da Capo Press, 2012), the Best American Sportswriting 2009 (Houghton Mifflin Harcourt, 2009), Literary Austin (TCU Press, 2007), and Rio Grande (University of Texas Press, 2004).
-In 2005 the City and Regional Magazine Association named Spong its national writer of the year.
-He has served on the board of the Texas Book Festival since 2008 and lived in Austin since 1971.
+Senior Editor John Spong holds a B.A. and a J.D. from the University of Texas.
+In 1997, after working two years as a civil litigator, he joined Texas Monthly as a fact-checker, then moved into a staff writing position in 2002.
+He was nominated for a National Magazine Award in 2010 for his story on Texas dance halls, “Step Right Up” and has twice won the Texas Institute of Letters’ O. Henry Award for Magazine Journalism—for “The Good Book and the Bad Book,” about a censorship battle at a private school in Austin, and for “Holding Garmsir,” about a month he spent with a platoon of U.S. Marines fighting in Afghanistan.
+He is the author of A Book on the Making of Lonesome Dove, and his stories have appeared in numerous collections, including Best Food Writing 2012 (Da Capo Press, 2012) and The Best American Sports Writing 2009 (Houghton Mifflin Harcourt, 2009).
+Inducted into the Texas Institute of Letters in 2013, Spong also sits on the advisory council of the Wittliff Collections at Texas State University.
+He lives in Austin, his home since 1971, with his wife Julie Blakeslee and their son, Willie Mo.

-Never mind that he got kicked out of St. Mark’s and dropped out of UT, or that his line readings seem a little . . . off.
+Never mind that he got kicked out of St. Mark’s and dropped out of UT, or that his line readings seem a little … off.
 Somehow, Owen Wilson is the kind of guy who gets movies made.
 And he gets $10 million a pop, dude.

 Where are the best places to eat barbecue in Texas?
 Six years ago we published a highly subjective—and hotly debated— list of our fifty favorite joints, and now we’ve gone back for seconds.
 Ten intrepid souls drove more than 21,000 miles in search of 2003’s worthiest ‘cue.
 Here’s what they came back with: the top 5 and the next 45, plus honorable mentions, great chains, and meat by mail.